appressoas/django_cradmin/docs/crbreadcrumb.rst

 - Use ``BreadcrumbItemList`` instead of ``WrappedBreadcrumbItemList`` to get a plain ``<nav class="breadcrumb-item-list">`` without any wrapper.
-- Override the ``breadcrumbs`` template block to avoid rendering the breadcrumb at the default location.
+- Set a custom location for the breadcrumb so it is not rendered at the default location.
 - Render the breadcrumb in the ``page-cover-content`` block.

 First, we override ``get_breadcrumb_item_list_renderable`` on the view::